Skip to content

 Why it matters

-The EPA sets a maximum contaminant level of 10 mg/L (as nitrate-nitrogen) for drinking water.
-That regulatory threshold is the reference point.
-We score whether a filter is certified to reduce nitrate, not any health outcome.
-Standard carbon filters and most pitchers do not remove nitrate.
+The EPA sets a maximum contaminant level of 10 mg/L (measured as nitrate-nitrogen) for drinking water, and that regulatory threshold is the reference point we work from.
+What we score is whether a filter is certified to reduce nitrate, not any health outcome.
+One practical heads-up before you shop: standard carbon filters and most pitchers do not remove nitrate at all.

 What removes it

-Reverse osmosis (NSF/ANSI 58) or ion exchange certified for nitrate reduction.
-This is important: a typical carbon pitcher or faucet filter does NOT reduce nitrate, so certification for nitrate specifically is what matters.
+What works is reverse osmosis (NSF/ANSI 58) or an ion-exchange system certified for nitrate reduction.
+This part is worth underlining: a typical carbon pitcher or faucet filter does NOT reduce nitrate, so the thing to check is certification for nitrate specifically - the filter type alone will not tell you.

 Reference: EPA National Primary Drinking Water Regulations; nitrate MCL 10 mg/L.